 How to Flavor Your Easy Homemade Sugar Scrub

 In the recipe below I provide an option to add citrus zest or essential oils to the sugar scrub for scent but it is still wonderful on its own.
 Citrus is said to boost your mood and energy.
 This is a great basic starter set of essential oils that I love.
 Each of those scents would make a wonderful addition to the scrub and add extra benefits.
 During cold and flu season I like to add OnGuard essential oil.
-If I want more of a spa vibe I use this eucalyptus and lavendar essential oil.
-If you don’t want any fragrance or benefits other than the scrub you can simply leave the essential oils out.
+If I want more of a spa vibe I use this eucalyptus and lavender essential oil.
+If you don't want any fragrance or benefits other than the scrub you can simply leave the essential oils out.

 I also provide the option of adding vitamin E oil for an extra moisture boost.
 Again, this is not required and the sugar scrub is wonderful with just the coconut oil and sugar only.

-Be sure to also check out my Peppermint Body Scrub.
+Be sure to also check out my Peppermint Body Scrub!

 Print

-Easy Homemade Sugar Scrub
+Easy Homemade Sugar Scrub Recipe

 - Total Time: 2 mins